wp-plugins/wordpress-bootstrap-css/readme.txt

 * Provide better upgrade support for customized Variable.less files.
 Currently if you've customized your Variables.less file manually you'll need to back it up before you upgrade your Bootstrap plugin.
 * Allow user to toggle include method for libraries.

+= 2.3.0.b =
+* UPDATED: less.php library with a fix from the lesscphp author for an error generated due to unhandled less syntax.

 = 2.3.0.a =
 * UPDATED: Bootstrap version to latest release 2.3.0